How to Bid on Commercial Construction Projects

 A construction bid template, or bid sheet, is the required document on which construction companies present their formal bid in their effort to win a project.
 In the traditional method of selecting a contractor, an architectural firm is hired by the property owner to develop a design for the building or project.
 Once that design is completed and approved by the client, the architect then puts the design out for bids.
 While the architect may want to know more information about a contractor than just their price, the price is the primary reason for the selection of most primary contractors.

 In some cases, the bid is the only thing that is presented, and the lowest bid gets the project.

 Design-Build Construction Bid Proposals

 With the design-bid construction method, construction bid proposals cover more than just the price to build.
-The design-build method combines the architect and contractor as a unified team, where they present not only their price to build the project, but their architectural design as well.
-A design-build construction bid proposal includes an all-inclusive price, including the cost of design and construction.
-Design-build supporters believe this method is not only more efficient, but leads to lower costs as well.
+The design-build method combines the architect and contractor as a unified team, where they present not only their price to build the project but also their architectural design.
+A design-build construction bid proposal contains an all-inclusive price for the cost of design and construction.
+Design-build supporters believe this method is more efficient and leads to lower costs than with a traditional bid structure.

 Construction Manager At-Risk Bid Proposals

 The construction manager at-risk (CM at-risk) method is another way construction project bids are submitted.
-Under the CM at-risk method, the contractor and architect operate separately, but the contractor is involved in the process from the beginning and serves as liaison for the client dealing with the architect.
+Under the CM-at-risk method, the contractor and architect operate separately, but the contractor is involved in the process from the beginning and serves as liaison for the client in dealing with the architect.